 In contrast, the temperature sensitivities observed in this experiment were low (all less than 2.0, even when controlling for changes in soil moisture).
 Such values are not unprecedented in comparison to a wide range of other laboratory soil incubations (Hamdi et al., 2013).
 It is important to note, however, that even if increased temperature alone may not always drive C mineralization rates in forest-mineral soils (Giardina and Ryan, 2000), but it is frequently linked with increases in soil moisture content can lead to changes in microbial community structure and GHG fluxes (Xue et al., 2016).

-Methane
+Methane (what about it?)

 We observed very low, but consistently positive, CH4 production from these unsaturated mineral soils.
 This is contrast to many field studies, e.g. Schaufler et al. (2010) who found consistent CH4 uptake (oxidation) in dry conditions at a boreal site.
 Our results are however broadly consistent with data from 65 studies summarized by Olefeldt et al. (Olefeldt et al., 2013), who found that CH4 emissions were more sensitive to soil temperature in wetter ecosystems; it would have been a surprise if the little methanogenic activity in our upland, well-drained soils was temperature-sensitive at all.